rainbowdashlabs/sql-java/docs/en/03/query_planer/mariadb.md

 # MariaDB

-The query planer of MariaDB and MySQL are quite simple to understand.
+The query planer of MariaDB is quite simple to understand.
-An in depth description can be found in the docs of [MariaDB](https://mariadb.com/kb/en/explain/) and MySQL.
+An in depth description can be found in the docs of [MariaDB](https://mariadb.com/kb/en/explain/).

 We start with our basic query from earlier: